canonical/sylva-core/docs/README.md

-Documents that were present here are now on : https://gitlab.com/sylva-projects/sylva-projects.gitlab.io/ to build to Sylva Repo (https://sylva-projects.gitlab.io/)
+Documents that were present here are now on : https://gitlab.com/sylva-projects/sylva-projects.gitlab.io They are used to build the documentation website: https://sylva-projects.gitlab.io/